Erickson Senior Living: Properties and services

-Erickson Senior Living owns, manages, and operates campus-style retirement communities that provide independent living, assisted living, memory and skilled nursing care.
-Residents pay a fee an upfront deposit to secure an apartment home and a single monthly fee to cover most living expenses.
-Residents pay only for services they want or need and if a resident moves out or dies, a percentage of the deposit is returned to them or their heirs when a new tenant for the apartment is found.
+Erickson Senior Living owns, manages, and operates campus-style retirement communities that provide independent living, assisted living, memory care and skilled nursing care.
+Residents pay an upfront deposit to secure an apartment home and a single monthly fee to cover most living expenses.
+Residents pay only for services they want or need, and if a resident moves out or dies, a percentage of the deposit is returned to them or their heirs when a new tenant for the apartment is found.
 As of 2018, Erickson had 20 managed communities in eleven states.

 Awards and recognition

 In 2015, Erickson Senior Living was ranked as one of the top 10 senior living providers in the Assisted Living Federation of America's (ALFA) annual ranking of senior living providers by resident capacity.
 In that same listing, Erickson Senior Living ranked in the top five of independent living providers.
-In 2017, the American Seniors Housing Association (ASHA) ranked Erickson Senior Living in the ASHA 50, a listing of the largest owners and operators of senior housing communities in the United States.
+In 2022, the American Seniors Housing Association (ASHA) ranked Erickson Senior Living as 14th largest senior housing owner and 5th largest senior housing operator in the ASHA 50, a listing of the largest owners and operators of senior housing communities in the United States.